 About Advice & Information Resources

-Our Advice and Information Services provide free support to thousands of people every year, including free to download factsheets, telephone support and direct help from a network of over 8,000 volunteers.
+AbilityNet's Advice and Information Services provide free specialist support to thousands of people every year, including free to download factsheets, telephone support and direct IT support from our network of ITCanHelp volunteers.

 Please call our freephone line during office hours to speak to a member of staff about assistive technology:

 - Freephone: 0800 269 545 or 01926 312 847 during office hours.